-- If a filing deadline falls on a Saturday, Sunday, or legal holiday, the deadline is extended to the next business day that is not a Saturday, Sunday, or legal holiday, in accordance with W. Va.
-Code §2-2-1(15)(e).
+Filing deadlines falling on Saturdays, Sundays, or legal holidays are to be extended to the following day that is not a Saturday, Sunday, or legal holiday.
+(W. Va.
+Code § 2-2-1(15)(e)).

 Penalties for Late and Unfiled Reports